-ProfilePieter Vanhove is a Ph.D. candidate in Italian and Comparative Literature.
-His dissertation examines how the concept of universality was reimagined in French, Italian, and Chinese literary and visual culture in the wake of the 1955 Bandung Conference.
-His main research interests are postcolonialism, critical theory, twentieth-century cinema, and contemporary art.
+ProfilePieter Vanhove received his Ph.D. in Italian and Comparative Literature in 2017.
+Pieter’s dissertation examines how the concept of universality was reimagined in French, Italian, and Chinese literary and visual culture in the wake of Decolonization and the Bandung Conference.
+His main research interests are postcolonialism, critical theory, twentieth-century cinema, contemporary art, and the critique of universality.

-Prior to joining Columbia, Pieter worked on an independent research project on Pier Paolo Pasolini’s theater with funding from the Belgian American Educational Foundation and the Research Foundation Flanders.
-He holds Master’s degrees in Romance Philology and Comparative Literature from the University of Leuven and studied at Université Paris IV–La Sorbonne.
+From 2009-11, Pieter worked on an independent research project on Pier Paolo Pasolini’s theater with funding from the Research Foundation Flanders.
+In 2009, he obtained his M.A. in Italian from Columbia University with funding from the Belgian American Educational Foundation.
+He holds Master’s degrees in Romance Philology and Comparative Literature from the University of Leuven and spent a year of his studies at Université Paris IV–La Sorbonne.

 Pieter is a long-time student of Mandarin Chinese.
-In 2014, he received a grant to attend Harvard University’s Institute for World Literature in Hong Kong, and in 2016-17, he was awarded the Mellon Humanities International Travel Fellowship for research in Paris and Beijing.
+In 2014, he received a grant to attend Harvard University’s Institute for World Literature in Hong Kong, and in 2016-17, he was awarded the Columbia GSAS-Mellon Humanities Travel Fellowship for research in Paris and Beijing.